 Apple cider vinegar is thought to offer many benefits including lowering blood pressure, improving heart health, and encouraging weight loss.
-In addition to those benefits, some people believe that apple cider is a hangover cure.
+In addition to those benefits, some people believe that apple cider vinegar is a hangover cure.

 Did you take too many shots last night and are looking for a quick solution for your hangover?
 The Hangover Hospital in Key West, Florida can help you with a 45-minute IV hangover relief.
 Call us at 305.912.4911.

 Here, we take a look at what apple cider vinegar is, and whether the apple cider vinegar hangover cure works.

 Apple cider vinegar or ACV is gotten from the fermentation of apple juice.
 Here’s how the process occurs:

 - Yeast is added to apple juice to break down the sugar into alcohol

 - Bacteria are added to the mixture, breaking down the alcohol into acetic acid

 The acetic acid is what forms vinegar.
 Thus, ACV is vinegar sourced from the sugar in apples.

 How Can You Use Apple Cider Vinegar to Cure a Hangover?

 People who use apple cider vinegar as a hangover cure usually take 2-3 tablespoons of it when they wake up.
 However, you should note that ACV doesn’t taste nice at all.
 It has a sour, acidic taste when taken straight.
 As a result, some people mix the vinegar with a glass of water to make it more palatable.